Home / Disorders / Brachial Plexus Injury

 Our treatment program at Plexus

-At Plexus Neuro and Stem Cell Research Center, our Stem Cell Therapy has yielded promising results for the treatment of Brachial Plexus Injury.
-Dr Na’eem Sadiq and his experienced team extract and administer stem cells taken from the bone marrow.
-The regenerative properties of the stem cells help in repairing the damage caused due to traction or tear.
+At Plexus Neuro and Cell Research Center, our Cell Therapy has yielded promising results for the treatment of Brachial Plexus Injury.
+Dr Na’eem Sadiq and his experienced team extract and administer cells taken from the bone marrow.
+The regenerative properties of the cells help in repairing the damage caused due to traction or tear.

 We also provide a customized intensive rehabilitation program for Brachial Plexus Injury, consisting of key therapies such as Occupational Therapy and Physiotherapy.
 Our team performs sensory re-education therapy to help you retrain your sensory pathways, adapt to changed abilities, and regain function.